magento/devdocs/guides/v2.1/cloud/docker/docker-config.md

 The `{{site.data.var.ct}}` package v2002.0.13 or later deploys to a read-only file system in the Docker container, which mirrors the read-only file system deployed in the Production environment.
 You can use the `docker:build` command in the `{{site.data.var.ct}}` package to generate the Docker compose configuration and deploy {{site.data.var.ece}} in a Docker container.

-We will try to determine which services you need by the `.magento.app.yaml` and `.magento/services.yaml` configuration files.
-You can always overwrite any particular service version with optional parameters.
+{{site.data.var.ece}} references the `.magento.app.yaml` and `.magento/services.yaml` configuration files to determine the services you need.
+When you start the Docker configuration generator, you can overwrite a service version with the following optional parameters:

 | Service       | Key        | Default value | Possible values
 | ------------- | ---------- | ------------- | ----------------